 Appeals in divorce and family law matters are not without significant challenges.
 At SLG, our attorneys have deftly handled numerous appeals in Dallas, Denton, and Collin County, providing trustworthy guidance to clients through every step of the process.

-Both Mark L. Scroggins and John Withers Jr. are Board Certified in Texas Family Law.
+Mark L. Scroggins is a Board Certified in Texas Family Law.
 This high level of specialized knowledge and proficiency benefits those in need of skilled counsel when filing a divorce decree appeal, custody appeal, or appealing another family court decision.

 Put our experience and dedication to work for you when navigating the appeals process.
 To learn more about divorce and family law appeals in Texas, contact Scroggins Law Group to review your case.